Southwest Adds Airline Partnerships, Starting With Icelandair

 Southwest Airlines is currently undergoing a major transformation, as the airline looks to improve its financial performance.
 This includes introducing assigned & premium seating, adding redeye flights to the schedule, and more.

 In September 2024, the airline announced plans to introduce airline partnerships, which represents a major shift from the carrier’s old way of doing business.
-There’s now a major update, as the first airline partnership is in the process of being launched.
+There’s now an update, as the first airline partnership has just been launched.

-Southwest Airlines plans to progressively introduce new airline partnerships, starting as of this year.
+Southwest Airlines plans to progressively introduce new airline partnerships, with the first one now being live.
 This is intended to connect customers with more global destinations, and to generate additional demand for travel across the Southwest network.

-Icelandair is Southwest’s first airline partner, and we now have a sense of what this partnership will look like.
-Southwest is really starting slow, as initially this will be an interline agreement between the two airlines:
+Icelandair is Southwest’s first airline partner, and the partnership has just gone live.
+Southwest is really starting slow, as initially this is an interline agreement between the two airlines:

-• The partnership will launch as of February 2025, initially covering flights through Baltimore (BWI)
+• The partnership has launched as of mid-February 2025, initially covering flights through Baltimore (BWI)

 • The next gateways for this partnership are expected to be Denver (DEN) and Nashville (BNA), though there’s no exact date for that launch yet

-• Initially, it’ll just be possible to book tickets as part of this agreement through Icelandair’s website, and not Southwest’s website
+• Initially, it’s just possible to book tickets as part of this agreement through Icelandair’s website, and not through Southwest’s website

 • Once Southwest introduces assigned seating, it’ll also be possible to book itineraries including travel on both airlines through Southwest (currently Southwest lacks the technology)